JamesMaxMas/Bartosz_Jardzioch/README.md

 # Bartosz Jardzioch.
-Projects with Python, C++ and mibile app in Lua.
+Projects with Python, C++ and mobile app in Lua.